wumm-project/wumm-project.github.io/SIM.md

 * [Guide for Experts, Knowledge Alliances](Erasmus/experts_guide_part_ii_ka.pdf)
   - this part describes in particular the assessment process and criteria

-There is an advanced project outline available in the archive of the mailing list, that has now to be turned into a sound application (eForm, Detailed Description etc.).

 ## From the call

-* Maximum EU contribution awarded for a 2-year Knowledge Alliance: 700 000 EUR
+* Maximum EU contribution awarded for a 2-year Knowledge Alliance: 700000 EUR
-* Maximum EU contribution awarded for a 3-year Knowledge Alliance: 1 000 000 EUR
+* Maximum EU contribution awarded for a 3-year Knowledge Alliance: 1000000 EUR
 * Financial contributions from the EU are calculated using fixed scale of unit costs.
-Please see Programme Guide, page 130-133 for further information.
+Please see the Programme Guide, page 130-133 for further information.
 * These unit costs have been calculated in a way that co-funding is inherent to them, i.e. already incorporated.